 Unfortunately, against our recommendation, this client rushed into the data understanding phase without fully completing the business understanding phase.
 Months later, during the model validation phase, the project team struggled to arrive at a stopping point for model accuracy.
 When one member realized that they had shortcut the business understanding phase, the team went back and defined how the model would be put into use by the business.
 It then became clear to them that they had wasted considerable time refining the model, because the extra accuracy obtained in the recent months of modeling was not germane to the ultimate business use of the model.
 The client team learned a hard lesson, but one that proved valuable on subsequent projects.

 Want to explore other common mistakes when applying advanced analytics?
-Download our eBook The Top 10 Data Mining Mistakes
+Download our eBook The Top 10 Data Science Mistakes

 Download the Mining Your Own Business EBook to preview Chapter 3 - Leading a Data Analytics Initiative